 Net Worth & Other Sources of Income

-Khabib Nurmagomedov has a net worth of about $35 million.
+Khabib Nurmagomedov has a net worth of about $35 million in 2021.
 He has earned the majority of his income from various contracts with prestigious brands.

 He has joined hands with Gorilla energy drinks, Reebok, and Toyota.
 He has also promoted different companies on his social media platforms, such as the Dethrone Royalty Brand.

 He makes a lot of money for special appearances as well.
 When he attended the rematch between wrestlers Anthony Joshua and Andy Ruiz Jr., he was paid more than $1 million.

 In 2013, Khabib married his long-time girlfriend, Patimat.
 Their daughter, Fatima Nurmagomedov, was born in 2015, and their son, Magomed Nurmagomedov, was born in 2017.